 Section 57 Lay Readers

-(1) Lay Readers are Congregation members who have been appointed to conduct services by making use of prepared sermons, or who conduct portions of the liturgy.
-They must be suitable for this service and be eligible to become Congregational Councillors.
+(1) Lay Readers are congregation members who have been appointed to conduct services by making use of prepared sermons, or who conduct portions of the liturgy.
+They must be suitable for this service and be eligible to become congregational councillors.

 (2) The appointment is made by Congregational Council.
 It must be preceded by a period of training, for which Church Council is responsible.